Green Homes Grant

 How can I get a grant?

-If you live in Sussex, Warmer Sussex can support you in making decisions: how best to spend your Green Homes Grant and which accredited contractors to use.
+If you live in Sussex, Warmer Sussex can support you in making decisions: what eligible Green Homes Grant measures are suitable for you home and which accredited contractors to use.

 What can I do now?